ArpadGBondor/Design-pattern-tutorial-projects/README.md

 ### 5.8.
 Service locator
  - [Wiki](https://en.wikipedia.org/wiki/Service_locator_pattern)
 ### 5.9.
 Active record
+ - The active record pattern is an approach to accessing data in a database.
+A database table or view is wrapped into a class.
+Thus, an object instance is tied to a single row in the table.
+After creation of an object, a new row is added to the table upon save.
+Any object loaded gets it's information from the database.
+When an object is updated, the corresponding row in the table is also updated.
+The wrapper class implements accessor methods or properties for each column in the table or view
  - [Wiki](https://en.wikipedia.org/wiki/Active_record_pattern)
  - Video: [Scott Lilly - C# Design Patterns: The Data Mapper pattern and the Active Record pattern](https://youtu.be/xlSZDw5j4GM)
 ### 5.10.
 Identity map